bmelly/discreteQ/README.md

 Example 3: confidence bands for decompositions of observed differences
 ----------------------------------------------------------------------

 Finally, `discreteQ()` can be used to decompose the difference between the observed quantile function of the outcome for the treated group and the observed quantile function of the outcome for the control group.
 In order to perform this decomposition `discreteQ()` estimates the counterfactual distribution that would prevail for control observations had they had the distribution of regressors of treated observations.
 In other words, we integrate the conditional distribution of the control outcome given the regressors over the unconditional distribution of the regressors for the treated observations.
-Distribution regression is used to estimated the conditional distribution and the link function can be specified with the argument method.
+Distribution regression is used to estimated the conditional distribution and the link function can be specified with the argument `method`.

 We can illustrate this third type of applications with the same data.
-We simply add the argument decomposition=TRUE when we call `discreteQ()`:
+We simply add the argument `decomposition=TRUE` when we call `discreteQ()`:

 ``` r
 results4 <- discreteQ(outcome, treatment, cbind(1, reg), decomposition=TRUE)